siqb/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-### Details of My Modified LeNet Architecture

 I took the default LeNet architecture and made some minor modifications.

-Complexity can be increased in 2 ways - increasing the number of layers or number of filters in existing layers.
+Complexity can be increased in two ways - increasing the number of layers or number of filters in existing layers.
 Some things I'm trying here: adding layers, changing numbers of filters, changing filter sizes, add dropout.

 Regarding tweaking numbers of filters and sizes, this requires experimentation.
 Usually we use odd sizes like 3x3, 5x5, 7x7.
 Even numbered and bigger sizes are not usually used.